 Itinerary must show your name, and flight information including date of entry and border of entry.
 A printed receipt from an online booking is perfect, as long as your arrival city is spelled out; airport codes are not acceptable.
 The date of arrival in Italy and entry point written on your visa application must match your flight itinerary.
 The return date on your itinerary will not affect your visa application.

 The real thing.
-If you do not hand this to the OIS Administrative Coordinator in person before leaving campus, send it to her via a courier service such as FedEx or UPS.
+If you do not submit this to the OIS Administrative Coordinator in person before leaving campus, send it via a courier service such as FedEx or UPS.
 Your passport will be kept in a locked cabinet until it is taken to the Italian Consulate in Boston.
 Your visa and passport will be returned to you via FedEx.

 Step 7: Permesso di Soggiorno – Take to Florence